paolinellih/VoiceCommandApp/README.md

 # 🎤 Windows Voice Command Application

 Welcome to the **Windows Voice Command Application**!
 This project demonstrates how Python can be used for voice command tasks and fetching advice from APIs.
+It also includes a **unique IoT integration**, where the system can control other computers over a local network.
 You can run it from the command line or even create a standalone EXE for easy use. 🚀

 ## 🎉 What You'll Learn:
 - How to control your computer using voice commands (open browser, calculator, take screenshots, etc.).
 - Fetch random advice from an API and translate it to Portuguese.
 - How to create a Python `.EXE` file that can be run without Python installed!
+- IoT Integration: Control other PCs running the same project over a local network via Flask API.

 ## 💻 Getting Started